forknote/forknote.net/content/documentation/cryptonote-generator/index.md

 UPGRADE_HEIGHT_V2 | Block hight to move to blocks with major version 2.
 Use '1' for new blockchains UPGRADE_HEIGHT_V3 | Block hight to move to blocks with major version 3.
-Use '2' for new blockchains DIFFICULTY_CUT | Timestamps to cut after sorting DIFFICULTY_LAG | Lag of calculating the difficulty in terms of blocks MAX_TRANSACTION_SIZE_LIMIT | Maximum size of the transactions sent through simplewallet DEFAULT_FEE | Default fee of the transactions sent through simplewallet
+Use '2' for new blockchains DIFFICULTY_CUT | Timestamps to cut after sorting DIFFICULTY_CUT | Timestamps to cut after sorting DIFFICULTY_LAG | Lag of calculating the difficulty in terms of blocks DIFFICULTY_LAG | Lag of calculating the difficulty in terms of blocks

 ## Example